Reidall History, Family Crest & Coats of Arms

 Early Origins of the Reidall family

 The surname Reidall was first found in Aquitaine where this baronial name was derived from a Gothic race.
 It was here that the Baron of Blaye (c.
 1030) granted lands to the Abbey of Fons Dulcis near Bordeaux.
 This grant was confirmed by Gerald de Blavia and one of his sons Geoffre Rudelli (Ridel.)
 The latter lived 1079-1099 and left for Scotland during the time of King David I. Upon his arrival, he received grants of lands.
 He was the ancestor of the Riddells, Baronets.

 Stephen Ridell was appointed Lord Chancellor of Ireland in 1186 and years later Stephen Riddel was Lord Chancellor of Ireland (c.
 1313-1318).
 A member of the family of Picard changed his name to Ruddle, at the instance of King Edward IV., to denote his birthplace.

 Early History of the Reidall family

 This web page shows only a small excerpt of our Reidall research.
 Another 224 words (16 lines of text) covering the years 1030, 1106, 1124, 1577, 1582, 1590, 1595, 1601, 1604, 1616, 1663, 1632, 1669, 1700, 1664, 1747, 1674, 1595, 1602, 1652 and are included under the topic Early Reidall History in all our PDF Extended History products and printed products wherever possible.

 Reidall Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Riddell, Riddle, Riddall, Riddells, Ridel and others.

 Early Notables of the Reidall family (pre 1700)

 Outstanding amongst the family at this time was Sir John Riddell, 1st Baronet (d.
 1632); Sir Walter Riddell, 2nd Baronet (d. c.
 1669); Sir John Riddell, 3rd Baronet (d.
 1 April 1700); and Sir Walter Riddell, 4th Baronet (1664-1747.)

-James Riddell (died 1674), was a Scottish merchant and manufacturer, the son of...
-Another 101 words (7 lines of text) are included under the topic Early Reidall Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Reidall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Reidall family to Ireland

 Some of the Reidall family moved to Ireland, but this topic is not covered in this excerpt.

 Another 69 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Reidall family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Reidall or a variant listed above: William Riddell settled in Virginia in 1635; Archibald Riddell settled in New Jersey in 1685; Sarah Riddall settled in Virginia in 1640 with her husband.

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.